Written by: Alex Popa

 The leaking database served as a maintenance tool, being part of a logging system that the company used to find errors and glitches in their systems.
 It recorded all the plaintext data associated with such errors but they also contained private customer data.

-The hackers didn’t even try to hack the database because the doors were wide open, waiting for them.
-They got their hands on customer names, email addresses, birth dates, phone numbers, postal addresses, customer types, and Freedom Mobile account numbers.
+The hackers didn’t even need to hack the database because the doors were wide open, waiting for them.
+They were able to access customer names, email addresses, birth dates, phone numbers, postal addresses, customer types, and Freedom Mobile account numbers.

 TechCrunch found out that among the leaked data, there were “full credit card numbers, expiry dates and verification numbers stored in plaintext”.
-And what was more bewildering is that no data was encrypted.
+And what was more bewildering is that none of the data was encrypted.

 As the fourth largest cell network in Canada, Freedom Mobile has over 1.5 million customers country-wide, with more signing in as we speak.
 Its latest financial earnings are clear on this.
-The affected customers number in the tens of thousands, namely 15.000, as Chethan Lakshman said, the spokesperson for Shaw Communications, Freedom Mobile’s parent company.
+The affected customers number in the tens of thousands.

 He went on to say that “We have discovered that the data that was exposed was contained to a very small number of customers who had opened or made any changes to their accounts at 17 Freedom Mobile retail locations from March 25 to April 15, and any customers who made changes or opened accounts on April 16”.